platformsh/platformsh-docs/sites/friday/src/increase-observability/application-metrics/nodejs.md

 ---
 title: Continuous profiling for Node.js
-sidebarTitle: "Continuous profiling (Node.js)"
+sidebarTitle: "Node.js continuous profiler"
-description: Configure the NodeJS continuous profiler.
+description: Configure and use the NodeJS continuous profiler.
 weight: 40
 ---